 This doesn’t factor in redeeming the points earned in the chase to reach Globalist, but for every 2 nights you redeem points against you can drop $5K off the spend required to reach top-tier elite status with Hyatt.

 It’s important to calculate the opportunity cost of chasing elite status in these situations.
 You need to place a value on Globalist status and decide if it’s worth pursuing, whether you’ll get enough value out of holding status to make it worth chasing down.
 There is no point status hunting with any hotel program if you don’t stay enough to leverage the perks, and chasing Hyatt Globalist is an expensive exercise.

 The World of Hyatt Card is currently offering a tiered signup bonus: Earn up to 50,000 Bonus Points - 25,000 Bonus Points after you spend $3,000 on purchases in the first 3 months from account opening.
 Plus an additional 25,000 Bonus Points after you spend a total of $6,000 on purchases within the first 6 months of account opening.

 It’s a significant increase in spending for the full 50,000-point bonus, but you have 6 months to reach the $6K spending threshold ($1,000/month).

 Improved Bonus Categories and Earning Potential

-The World of Hyatt Card is one of the highest earning rewards card for Hyatt purchases, eclipsing even the highest earning cards earning flexible points that transfer to World of Hyatt 1:1.
+The World of Hyatt Card is one of the highest-earning rewards cards for Hyatt purchases, eclipsing even the top cards earning flexible points that transfer to World of Hyatt 1:1.
 Take a look at the bonus categories for the card: